bassamanator/everything-sovol-sv06/README.md

 #### Aftermarket Options

 Any of [these](https://www.aliexpress.com/item/32969219551.html) heatblocks will do just fine, however, may require mounting bolts of different sizes.
+- The [Type C](https://s.click.aliexpress.com/e/_DEfTKT1) has 2mm and 3mm thermistor holes.
+- I have the `Type C`.
+The original mounting bolts will not be long enough, you will need [2 x M2.5 x 16mm FHCS](https://s.click.aliexpress.com/e/_DFDH4Hl) ([2 x M2.5 x 18mm FHCS](https://s.click.aliexpress.com/e/_DEbXHQ7) will also work).

 ### Heater Cartridge